CS-4820-Library-Project/COUNTER-5-Report-Tool-2020-5.0/README.md

 This project uses the SUSHI API to request usage reports from library vendors.
 The JSON data received is used to generate TSV reports that follow the COUNTER 5 standards.
 The project is written with Python 3.7.
 The PyQt GUI framework is used to create a user friendly (hopefully) GUI.

+March 2022 Note: This code is still supported by librarian Melissa Belvadi at UPEI, mbelvadi@upei.ca.
+However, the executables may not be updated to match code changes that have taken place - check the last modified dates on them versus the code.
+I'm looking for volunteers to help me update those executables.
+In particular, I don't have access to a Mac to rebuild that one.
+Please contact me if you can help with that.

 ## License
  It is released with permission of all students involved under the MIT License for open source software. https://opensource.org/licenses/MIT